korewaChino/home-server-config/README.md

-# home-server-config
+# Configuration files for my Raspberry Pi 4B home server

-Configuration for my home Raspberry Pi
+These are the configuration files for my Raspberry Pi 4B home server running NixOS.